MorrisStatLab/FunctionalQuantileRegression/README.md

 # Bayesian Function-on-Scalar Quantile Regression

 A method to perform Bayesian function-on-scalar quantile regression, i.e., Bayesian FQR.
-The proposed method is applicable to data sets given the _N_ by _T_ matrix of response functions _Y_ and _N_ by _p_ design matrix _X_ for function-on-scalar quantile regression.
+The proposed method is applicable to data sets given the _N_ by _T_ matrix of response functions _Y_ and _N_ by _p_ design matrix _X_.

 This repository provides
 - a set of MATLAB scripts to implement our proposed Bayesian FQR model (adjusted or unadjusted), and the naïve pointwise Bayesian quantile regression;